-2019 Treaty Fisheries
+2020 Treaty Fisheries

-In 2019, the slot limit sizes for sturgeon retention were 43-54 inches fork length in The Dalles and John Day pools and 38-54 inches fork length in the Bonneville Pool.
-Seasons consisted of a January setline fishery, a winter gillnet fishery beginning in February, and a summer setline fishery in late July and early August.
+In 2020, the slot limit sizes for sturgeon retention were 43-54 inches fork length in The Dalles and John Day pools and 38-54 inches fork length in the Bonneville Pool.
+Seasons consisted of a January setline fishery and a winter gillnet fishery beginning in February and ending in early March.

-During the January fishery, 43 sturgeon were harvested from Bonneville Pool, 19 from The Dalles Pool, and 12 from John Day Pool.
-Most of the Zone 6 commercial treaty guideline was harvested during the winter gillnet and fall setline fisheries (Table 17).
-The winter gillnet fishery occurred in The Dalles Pool from February 1-19, and in John Day Pool from February 1-27.
-The gillnet fishery in the Bonneville Pool ran from March 1-23.
-During the winter gillnet fishery, landings totaled 1,051 fish, which included 57 sturgeon in John Day Pool, 407 in The Dalles Pool, and 587 in Bonneville Pool.
-A late summer and early fall setline fishery was opened in the John Day Pool from July 26 through August 8, during which 118 fish were harvested.
-There were no late fall setline fisheries in 2019.
+During the January fishery, 156 sturgeon were harvested from Bonneville Pool, 113 from The Dalles Pool, and 51 from John Day Pool.
+The winter gillnet fishery occurred in The Dalles and John Day Pools from February 1-8 and in the John Day Pool only from February 12-17 and February 20-24.
+The gillnet fishery in the Bonneville Pool occurred from February 27-March 7.

+During the winter gillnet fishery, landings totaled 1,124 fish, which included 592 in Bonneville Pool, 395 in The Dalles Pool, and 137 in John Day Pool (Table 14).
+There were no summer or late fall setline fisheries in 2020 since the commercial treaty guideline was harvested solely during the winter fisheries in 2020 (Table 17).

-Commercial season totals through October 31 were 126%, 103%, and 107% of the respective harvest guidelines for Bonneville, The Dalles, and John Day pools (Table 17).
+Commercial season totals through October 31 were 150%, 122%, and 90% of the respective harvest guidelines for Bonneville, The Dalles, and John Day pools (Table 17).
 Treaty subsistence sturgeon fishing is open year-round and normally involves the retention of legal-sized sturgeon caught in association with other commercial and subsistence fishing activity.
-The subsistence catch in 2019 (as of October 31) is estimated to be 140 fish, or 86% of the previous 5-year average of 162 sturgeon (Table 15).
+The subsistence catch in 2020 (as of October 22) is estimated to be 295 fish, or 220% of the previous 5-year average of 134 sturgeon (Table 15).

-2019 Non-Treaty Recreational Fisheries
+2020 Non-Treaty Recreational Fisheries

 Recreational fisheries typically begin on January 1 in the Zone 6 reservoirs and continue until the reservoir-specific guideline is met (Table 16).
 After guidelines are met and retention is closed for the season, catch-and-release recreational fishing is allowed.
 From 2011 to 2018, managers altered the management structure in Bonneville Pool to allow for a summer season beginning in late June.
 To accomplish this, the winter season retention period in Bonneville Pool closed when approximately 50% of the harvest guideline was attained, and the remaining guideline was left for a short summer retention period.
 However, after a single-day opener in June 2018 where recreational anglers harvested almost double the expected take, managers determined that harvest guidelines were too small to split between seasons and remain within the set guidelines.
-Therefore in 2019, Bonneville Pool was managed only for the winter fishery and closed when the guideline was met.
+Since 2019, Bonneville Pool has been managed for a winter fishery only and closes when the guideline is met.